appium/java-client/README.md

 - Source code was formatted using [eclipse-java-google-style.xml](https://google-styleguide.googlecode.com/svn/trunk/eclipse-java-google-style.xml).
 This is not the complete solution.
 The code style checking is going to be added further.
 Thanks to [SrinivasanTarget](https://github.com/SrinivasanTarget) for the work!

 *3.4.0*
-- Update to Selenium v2.52.0
+- Update to seleniumone v2.52.0
 - `getAppStrings()` methods are deprecated now.
 They are going to be removed. `getAppStringMap()` methods were added and now return a map with app strings (keys and values) instead of a string.
 Thanks to [@rgonalo](https://github.com/rgonalo) for the contribution.
 - Add `getAppStringMap(String language, String stringFile)` method to allow searching app strings in the specified file